quiffman/seiscomp3/src/sed/apps/scvsmag/descriptions/VS.rst

 Prof. Thomas Heaton at Caltech, from 1998 through 2004.

-The first real-time VS prototype system was developed by Georgia Cua and Michael Fischer at ETH Zurich from 2006-2012.
-This first prototype used location estimates generated by the Earthworm Binder modules (Dietz, 2002) as inputs to the VS magnitude estimation.
+The first real-time VS prototype system was developed by Georgia Cua and Michael Fischer at ETH Zurich from 2006-2012 (http://www.seismo.ethz.ch/research/vs).
+This first prototype used location estimates generated by the Earthworm Binder module (Dietz, 2002) as inputs to the VS magnitude estimation.
 This architecture has been undergoing continuous real-time testing in California (since 2008) and Switzerland (since 2010).
-In California, VS is one of the 3 EEW algorithms that make up the CISN ShakeAlert EEW system (http://www.cisn.org/eew/).
+In California, VS is one of the three EEW algorithms that make up the CISN ShakeAlert EEW system (http://www.cisn.org/eew/).
 The other algorithms are the ElarmS algorithm from UC Berkeley and the TauC/Pd OnSite algorithm from Caltech.
 In 2012/13, with funding from the EU projects NERA ("Network of European